felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 almost certainly contains parts of the answer to the question that made you choose it.

 Imagine how you will feel when your book shows you a new way to think about a specific problem you couldn't quite put your finger on.
 Suddenly, a new connection occurs in your brain.
 Now, all you can see is the answer.
 Everything simply  makes  sense!
 Personally, this is among the most powerful and freeing experiences I have felt yet.
-It truly is a transcending moment that cannot overstated.
+It truly is a transcending moment that cannot be overstated.

 **We are all lifelong learners.** If you want to learn about something, you can do it.
-What allows some people to learn faster than others is that they have created and optimized a learning system that is suited around their way of learning.
+What allows some people to learn faster than others is that they have created and optimized a learning system that is suited around *their* way of learning.
 When I realized that the core mission of DevOps is to create a system that automates organizational learning, I felt the pinch of irony, because to realize this, I had to create my own system of learning.
 Now that this